The resources described below will help you identify and/or retrieve national laws pertaining to cyber crime and related topics.

 - Cybercrime Repository

 The U.N.
 Office on Drugs and Crime (UNODC) maintains this free database of national legislation and case law related to cyber crime.
 Search by keyword or browse by country or other criteria.
 For legislation, the full text is displayed in its original language or in English translation (sometimes both).
-For cases, only a brief summary in English is provided.
+For case law, only a brief summary in English is provided.
 Note that the Cybercrime Repository is a subset of a larger UNODC database called SHERLOC, which includes national legislation and case law related to all types of transnational crime.

 - International Encyclopaedia of Laws -- Cyber Law Online